 - Cut the potatoes lengthwise in half and tuck in around the outer edges of the Dutch oven pot with a sprig of fresh thyme or rosemary.
 They don't have to be submerged.

 PRO TIP: You can also cook this dish on the stove top.
 Use the same Dutch oven.
-Instead of baking in the hot over, cook the bratwurst on stove, with the pot covered, for 30 minutes on medium low until the potatoes are tender and brats cooked through.
+Instead of baking in the hot over, cook the brats on stove, with the pot covered, for 30 minutes on medium low until the potatoes are tender and brats cooked through.

 Serving Suggestions